TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 ---
 ## Games and Software
-I have also created a few other standalone games and software, mostly as projects for University.
+I have also created a few other standalone games and software, mostly as assignments for my undergraduate studies at UC.

 ---